MileHacker Logo

 • Finding parking in the village area can be challenging; Eze-sur-Mer usually gives easier options.

-• Be aware of accessibility limitations within Eze Village due to its historic cobbled roads and stairs.
+• Be aware of accessibility limitations within Eze Village due to its historic cobblestone streets and stairs.

 Navigating Eze

-Eze offers a variety of ways to discover, from public transit to private rentals.
+Eze offers a variety of ways to explore, from mass transit to personal rentals.

-The village's unique terrain makes walking a central integral to the experience, with taxis and buses offering access to the entrance.
+The village's unique terrain makes walking a central part of the experience, with taxis and buses offering access to the entrance.
 Plan your movements to maximize enjoyment of this charming Riviera destination.